FREQUENTLY ASKED QUESTIONS ABOUT GENERAL INFORMATION

 HOW LONG IS THE BASEBALL SEASON?

 Each season lasts approximately 10-12 weeks—this could change from season to season depending on holidays, school calendars, and other events.
 The spring season begins in February and ends with the last Saturday game played the first week of May.
-The fall season begins in September and ends with the last game played 1-2 Saturdays before Thanksgiving.
+The fall season begins late August/Early Septemberr and ends with the last game played 1-2 Saturdays before Thanksgiving.

 All-Star Season – All Star tryouts and selection is handled at the end of the Spring Season ends and practices begin during the middle of May.
 Tournament dates last through July.